FAQ

 The fact that I use it for a business name probably says more. -

-Using what you know to figure out what you don’t know.
+Using what you do know to figure out what you don’t know.

-My method is all about establishing a solid foundation of the fundamentals of the western musical system, showing you how the guitar relates to and works with that system, and then training you to use those paired understandings to artfully create or re-create anything you hear out in the world, in your head, or in your heart. -
+My method is all about establishing a solid foundation of the fundamentals of the western musical system, showing you how the guitar relates to and works with that system, and training you to be able to use that knowledge to artfully create or re-create anything you hear out in the world, in your head, or in your heart. -

-No, and if a teacher says otherwise without meeting you first, run.
+No, and if any guitar teacher ever says otherwise, run.

 No one teacher can be all things to all students, and while I aim to keep folks happy, inspired, challenged, and engaged, I know that's not always going to happen.That's what the intake session is all about.